MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 In Visual Studio, you enter debugging mode by using **F5** (or the **Debug** > **Start Debugging** menu command or the **Start Debugging** button ![Start Debugging](../debugger/media/dbg-tour-start-debugging.png "Start Debugging")) in the Debug Toolbar.
 If any exceptions occur, Visual Studio’s Exception Helper takes you to the exact point where the exception occurred and provides other helpful information.

 If you didn't get an exception, you probably have a good idea where to look for the problem in your code.
 This where you use *breakpoints* with the debugger to give yourself a chance to examine your code more carefully.
 Breakpoints are the most basic and essential feature of reliable debugging.
-A breakpoint indicates where Visual Studio the debugger should pause your running code so you can take a look at the values of variables, or the behavior of memory, or and the sequence in which code runs.
+A breakpoint indicates where Visual Studio should pause your running code so you can take a look at the values of variables, or the behavior of memory, or the sequence in which code runs.

 In Visual Studio, you can quickly set a breakpoint by clicking in the left margin next to a line of code.
-Or place the cursor on a line and press F9.
+Or place the cursor on a line and press **F9**.

 To help illustrate these concepts, we take you through some example code that already has several bugs.
 We are using C#, but the debugging features apply to Visual Basic, C++, JavaScript, Python, and other supported languages.